Symbian9/qmapshack-doc-wiki/How to Save Your Work.md

 *(This page is a draft based on email discussion with Oliver Eichler.
 I may have misunderstood some details.
 Not every step reported here is thoroughly tested)*

+** *kiozen: Using random boldness does not help understanding the text.
+Simply cross read the bold text and you won't get what it's about.
+Keeping the text short and focused does help* **

 Shit happens.
 This is one of murphy's law.
 Power may fail, disks may crash, OS may bluescreen (at least some of them), and even the great routino router plugged into QMapShack was proven to be able to segfault on rare conditions.

 The **greatest risk for your data** is located between chair and keyboard: You, **the user**.
 For exmaple, I prefer to save all my work which is more complex than a simlple half page letter with **frequently changing versionized filenames** like foobar00001, foobar0002 ....
 Alternatively, if work is spread over many files, and depends on consistent content of them, you may produce **regular backups with versionized file numbers**, like **foo001.tgz, foo002.tgz**.
 This versionized backup approach allows you to roll back multiple steps and still get multiple files in a consistent manner, even if you realize that you have screwed up something miserably some save-cycles ago.